 h.
 The committee chair shall transmit this ranked list to the dean or dean’s representative, or unit head who reviews and approves the awards.
 If the selection committee awards fewer than the number of awards available or if the dean or unit head does not approve an award from the list submitted by the selection committee, then the award(s) shall be retained in the same college or unit for one additional cycle before it is returned to the overall pool for apportionment.

 i.
-For purposes of TIP/RIA selection as stated above, “college” shall also include the group of employees whose primary assignment is in the College of Undergraduate Studies, the College of Graduate Studies, an institute or center.
-These employees shall be grouped together for purposes of calculating the number of awards available for each award category.
+For purposes of TIP/RIA selection as stated above, “college” shall also include the group of employees whose primary assignment is in the College of Undergraduate Studies, the College of Graduate Studies, an institute, or center.
+Two TIPs and two RIAs shall be available to the employees grouped together as described here.
 The college committee shall consist of a member from each of the units represented.

 23.6 Excellence Awards.
 The University shall implement the merit-based bonuses set forth below to recognize and promote employee excellence and productivity that respond to and support the mission of the University of Central Florida.

 (a) Trustee Chair Professorship.
-The UCF Trustee Chair Professorship is a multi-year appointment awarded to employees with an extraordinary record of accomplishment in the three primary areas of academic endeavor: teaching, research and service.
+The UCF Trustee Chair Professorship is a multi-year appointment awarded to employees with an extraordinary record of accomplishment in the three primary areas of academic endeavor: teaching, research, and service.
 The objective of this appointment is to recognize and celebrate outstanding performance with a title and resources commensurate with accomplishment.

 (1) Award recipients shall receive an annual budget of $50,000 funded by the University.
 Up to $25,000 can be used as a salary supplement.
 These chairs have a five-year appointment.